Hezekiah Prays against Assyrias Blasphemy

 Scripture Text

-37:15 Hezekiah prayed to Yahweh, saying,
+37:15 And Hezekiah prayed to the Lord:

 Crisis drives the faithful to proclaim God’s unrivaled sovereignty.

-When confronted again with intimidation, Hezekiah spreads the letter before the Lord and appeals to Him as the living God who alone rules the kingdoms of the earth.
+When confronted again with intimidation, Hezekiah spreads the letter before the Lord and appeals to him as the living God who alone rules the kingdoms of the earth.

 To record renewed Assyrian threats and to display Hezekiah’s prayerful appeal grounded in God’s unique sovereignty.
-When confronted again with intimidation, Hezekiah spreads the letter before the Lord and appeals to Him as the living God who alone rules the kingdoms of the earth.
+When confronted again with intimidation, Hezekiah spreads the letter before the Lord and appeals to him as the living God who alone rules the kingdoms of the earth.

 - 37:1-4 Hezekiah mourns, enters the house of the Lord, and seeks Isaiah’s prayer.

-- 37:5-7 Isaiah announces that Sennacherib’s blasphemy will not stand and that He will fall in His own land.
+- 37:5-7 Isaiah announces that Sennacherib’s blasphemy will not stand and that he will fall in his own land.

 - 37:8-13 Sennacherib repeats the intimidation, warning Hezekiah not to trust God.